getsentry/rfcs/text/0141-linking-traces.md

 - (Async) data flow operations (e.g. RxJS pipes) where we would be able to link individual operations.
 - Websocket spans where we could link individual web socket messages
 - Background data syncs on mobile that you can't directly link to a specific transaction, but it's useful to know that they happened during a transaction.
 Now, the mobile SDKs put these spans on the transaction bound to the scope.
-- More generally, whenever we want to establish a causal relationship between spans that cannot or should not be achieved via a hard relationship (traceId or parent spanId)
+- More generally, whenever we want to establish a causal relationship between spans that cannot or should not be achieved via a hard hierarchical relationship (traceId or parent spanId)

-# Concrete Goals of achieving linked traces
+# Primary, Concrete Goals of achieving linked traces

 Once this RFC is accepted, we have settled on all important details needed to implement linked traces.
 This means, we have all the necessary information to support the following concrete goals

 Product:
 - The product is able to handle span links; in a first step at least span links linking to a previous trace (identified by the `'sentry.link.type': 'previous_trace'` [attribute](#preferred-span-links)).
 It's important to note though that span links are more universal and can define inter- and intra-trace span relationships.
 We should support links more generally eventually.
-- Concrete UI suggestion: Users can navigate between previous/next traces via backwards/forwards buttons in the trace view whenever a span link is identified in the current trace
+- Concrete UI suggestion: Users can navigate between previous/next traces via backwards/forwards buttons in the trace view whenever a next or previous trace is found for the current trace
 - Additional UX and UI adjustments are welcomed and up for discussion and decision by product teams
-- Given that breadcrumbs will be likely phased out for tracing, trace links are a replacement to show any kind of "previous trace or transaction" information.
+- Given that breadcrumbs will likely be phased out for tracing, trace links are a replacement to show any kind of "previous trace or transaction" information.

 Client Infra/Storage:
-- SDKs can add support for adding links to spans
+- SDKs add support for adding links to spans
 - We can ingest and store span links
+- We can query previous and next traces for a given root span in a given trace.
 - Frontend SDKs can automatically add span links so that the current trace root span links back to the previous trace root span